r-nyknicks-moderators/discord-hooks/README.md

 ---

-Use this [tool to get your refresh token](https://github.com/not-an-aardvark/reddit-oauth-helper) for the application Use the credentials given over discord to connect the application to your Reddit Account (allow all scopes) Copy the output (in the browser or in the terminal) You can always get another set of this information by re-authorizing the application
+Use this [tool to get your refresh token](https://github.com/not-an-aardvark/reddit-oauth-helper) for the application to connect the application to your Reddit Account (allow all scopes)

+Copy the output (in the browser or in the terminal) and update the `.env` file accordingly You can always get another set of this information by re-authorizing the application

 At this point, you should be able to run `npm install` in the repo